Lower Fort Garry: Early history

-A devastating flood destroyed Fort Garry in 1826, prompting the Company's then-governor, George Simpson, to search for a safer location down river.
-Governor Simpson chose the site of Lower Fort Garry because of its high ground and location below the St. Andrew's Rapids, eliminating a time-consuming portage of heavy fur packs and York boats.
-However, the fort never became the administrative centre it was intended, since most of the population of the area was centred near The Forks and objected to the extra travel required to do business at the new fort.
-As a result, Upper Fort Garry was rebuilt in stone at The Forks, very near the original Fort Garry site.
+After the 1826 Red River flood destroyed Fort Garry, George Simpson, governor of the Hudson's Bay Company (HBC), searched for a safer location for a new fort.
+He chose the site because of its high ground and its location below the St. Andrew's Rapids, eliminating a time-consuming portage of heavy fur packs and York boats.
+Construction began in 1830, and Lower Fort Garry was intended to become the HBC's administrative centre.
+However, most of the area's population remained centred at The Forks and objected to the additional travel required to conduct business at the new fort.
+As a result, Upper Fort Garry was rebuilt in stone near its original location at The Forks.